Helix Twilight Mattress Review

 In this category, the Twilight absolutely delivers.
 There was no worry that we might spill off of the bed, no matter how close we got to the brink.

-As I mentioned above, the motion transfer test measures how well a bed isolates movement.
+As we mentioned above, the motion transfer test measures how well a bed isolates movement.
 The higher the motion isolation score, the less likely you are to be woken up by a restless partner’s tossing and turning.
 There are two primary tests in this category: the wine test and the human motion test.

 For the wine test, a glass of wine is placed on one side of the Helix while our tester moves around.
 When we did this, it didn’t jostle too much when we rolled around on the other side — a good sign!
 The human motion test was somewhat disheartening, though.
 While blindfolded, we found that it was still quite apparent when our partner was getting in and out of bed, or even just moving slightly.

 It is important for a mattress to contour to your spine’s natural alignment.
 If the alignment gets thrown out of whack it can lead to aches and pains, especially in your lower back.
 We found that the Twilight did a great job keeping everything where it should be, especially when we were on our stomachs.

 The Helix Twilight is a firm mattress, registering at an 8.5 on the 1-10 firmness scale.
 A comfort layer of slow-response memory foam provides impressive pressure relief while maintaining a firm and supportive feel.
 This is a mattress you don’t have to worry about sinking into.

 Will It Work with My Sleeping position?